 Derek blinks between him and the fallen figures.
 In what world is that behaving?

-Everything about this has Derek on edge.
+But the worst thing about this, what has Derek more on edge than the blood or the injured hikers, is that smirk.
 This isn’t Stiles losing control; this is calculated.
 This is—

 “You can try to save one if you like,” Stiles says, voice a croon.
 “I won’t be angry.”